midl-dev/midl-website.github.io/team.md

 ### Oksana Protsukha - founder

-Oksana has 10 year experience in the fintech industry and was most recently working at Tesla.
+Oksana has 10 years experience in the fintech industry and was most recently working at Tesla.

 <img src="/img/midl-oksana.jpeg"/>